nate-zek/nate-zek/README.md

 # Hi there! 👋 I'm Nati

 I'm a **Frontend Web Developer** who builds scalable, responsive, and impactful web applications.
-I’m currently diving deeper into **Angular** to expand my toolkit and have experience working with **React, Next.js, and Angular**.
+I’m currently diving deeper into **Next 15** and **Angular 19** to expand my toolkit and have experience working with **React 19, Next.js, and Angular 18**.
 My goal is to contribute to **large-scale systems** that push the limits of modern web technologies.